Discover the key differences between PIP and tensile testing

 the back of a large machine with a blue light on it

-PIP vs Tensile
+PIP vs tensile

 Features